 Homeless families and individuals are provided housing plus services designed to promote self-sufficiency.
-Some of the services include employment services, education, counseling and household budgeting.
-SHELTER, Inc. owns and operates units throughout Contra Costa County, including an emergency family shelter in Martinez and family centers in Antioch and Pittsburg.
+Some of the services include employment services, education, counseling, and household budgeting.
+SHELTER, Inc. owns and operates units throughout Contra Costa County, including an emergency family shelter in Martinez.

-We offer one-on-one career development, readiness, placement and job retention services to clients participating in in various transitional and permanent housing programs.
-We also provide job search and career coaching workshops, transportation assistance, uniforms and short-term/cost-effective trainings and certifications.
+We offer one-on-one career development, readiness, placement, and job retention services to clients participating in various transitional and permanent housing programs.
+We also provide job search and career coaching workshops, transportation assistance, uniforms, and short-term/cost-effective training and certification.

-Credentialed teachers provides individual and customized mentoring and teaching for for adults and children living at Mountain View Emergency Family Shelter and both transitional housing sites.
+Credentialed teachers provide individual and customized mentoring and teaching for adults and children living at Mountain View Emergency Family Shelter.

-Several times a year, we offer the Positive Parenting Program curriculum to participants in our residential programs to promote healthy relationships between parents and their children.
+Several times a year, we offer the Positive Parenting Program curriculum to participants in our residential program to promote healthy relationships between parents and their children.

 We partner with Leah's Pantry to provide family nutrition workshops to families with healthy cooking lessons and information on why healthy, nutritious meals are important.

-To apply for assistance call (925) 338-1038 Monday - Friday 9am to 4pm.
+To apply for assistance call (925) 338-1038 from 9 a.m. to 4 p.m.
+Monday - Friday (except holidays).
 For more information about this program visit our Housing Assistance page.